The Museum is currently closed due to the coronovirus situation.

 Information about the wider Chasewater Railway can be found on the main railway website.
-Please note that it is in parts out of date although a replacement is well underway.
-Please use it for general background and but it may not have the latest information or news.
-The wider Chasewater Railway has a Facebook page which is updated with news and developments and is a useful source of information.
+Please note that due to current restrictions it may not have the latest information or news.
+The wider Chasewater Railway has a Facebook page which is usually updated with news and developments.

 The museum uses its blog to provide news and updates.

-Note that facilities, services and events listed in the leaflet may not be available - see COVID-19 information above
+Note that facilities, services and events listed in the leaflet may not be available due to the coronovirus situation.

 We are grateful to West Midlands Museum Development for funding through the Audience Development 2016-2017 programme "Opening the Window through New Technology" which is enabling the museum's on-line resources and wider access to our catalogue and digital assets.